 Private School Information: Bellarmine, Blanchet, Eastside Catholic, Forest Ridge Academy, Holy Names Academy, Kennedy, O’Dea and Seattle Prep.
 Visit the Catholic High Schools’ webpage at: http://seattlecatholichighschools.com

-Also, take a look at the 2020-2021 Admissions Date Calendar: HS Admissions Calendar Grid 2021.
+Also, take a look at the Admissions Date Calendar that we handed out.
 This will have every important date for applying to a Seattle-Area Catholic High School.

 Ask your child to share with you which high schools he/she is interested in applying to.
 Visit school webpages, and if you can, talk to current or former students of the high schools to find out a bit more.

 Attend Regional Night to hear presentations from the Catholic high schools.
 Most of the schools listed above will be at the closest regional night on TBD.
 Encourage your child to pay close attention to the high school visitors as they present information on each of their schools.

 Set up appointments as soon as possible for your child to shadow a high school student at one or two of their top-choice high schools.
 8th-grade students may miss one or two days of school to visit high schools; however, we ask that you ensure that these dates are not important class days (exams, projects, presentations, etc.).
 Consider conference week or other days that we are not in session, but the high schools are.
 Homeroom teachers should be notified in advance of these visitation dates.

 Gather applications packets for all high schools to which your child is applying.
 You can apply online.
 Some schools only have online applications.
 Go over each application with your child and review the responses to all essay questions.
 Teachers can review rough drafts; please allow plenty of time for the teacher to look over the work.
 Applications are due on January 4th.